Week 150

 Assumptions

-Assumptions are facts considered to be true but are not verified in the study such as: “participants will respond truthfully or are knowledgeable.”
-Assumptions carry risk and the potential risk of each assumption to the study should be identified and supported by citations.
-A risk mitigation discussion for each assumption should be provided.
+Assumptions are facts considered to be true but are not verified in the study, such as: “participants will respond truthfully or are knowledgeable.”
+Assumptions carry risk, and the potential risk of each assumption to the study should be identified and supported by citations.
+A risk mitigation discussion should be provided for each assumption.

 Limitations

 Limitations refer to potential weaknesses of the study presented by limiting factors such as: “sample size is too small to generalize.”
-Limitations also carry risk and the potential risk of each limitation to the study should be identified and supported by citations.
-Include a description of how they relate to the study and what you are doing to mitigate the limitation.
+Limitations also carry risk, and the potential risk of each limitation to the study should be identified and supported by citations.
+Please include a description of how they relate to the research and what you are doing to mitigate the limitation.

 Delimitations